DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_int.md

 |eligibility|These rules determine whether the loan can be approved.|
 |validation|These rules make preliminary checks to determine whether data is rejected immediately.|

 As you go through the tutorial, you log in as two different users to get a feel for the collaboration that takes place in the Business console.
-The two users log in with different user names:
+The two users log in with different roles:

--   `odmAdmin`: A manager who initiates, reviews, and deploys changes.
+-   An **admin user** with *ODM Administrator* role: A manager who initiates, reviews, and deploys changes.
--   `rtsUser1`: A rule author who implements the change.
+-   A **business user** with *ODM Business User* role: A rule author who implements the change.

+> **Note**
+> See below which users to use and how to get their passwords depending on the type of deployment.

 ## Prerequisites